PascalSchumacher/FluentLenium/README.md

 ```

 ### Base Url
-If you want to defined a default base url, just override the `getDefaultBaseUrl` method in your test.
+If you want to defined a default base url, just override the `getBaseUrl` method in your test.
 Every pages create with @Inject will also use this variable.
 If a base url is provided, the current url will be relative to that base url.

 ### TimeOut